upstream/ruby-rails-workshop/deployment/02_capistrano.md

     role :db,  "your primary db-server here", :primary => true role :db,  "your slave db-server here"

+    # Capistrano has hooks where you can execute scripts
     namespace :deploy do
       task :start do ; end
       task :stop do ; end